WORKING TOWARDS A HIGHLY SUCCESSFUL, DIVERSE AND SUSTAINABLE ECONOMY FOR THE FALKLAND ISLANDS

 FIDC was established in 1983, in response to the recommendations made in the Shackleton Report (1982).
 FIDC acts as the national economic development agency for the Falkland Islands and is tasked to develop the commercial sector of the Falkland Islands by being one of the principal partners delivering the Economic, Rural and Tourism Development Strategies.
 FIDC is a quasi-autonomous government-funded body, which currently operates with an annual budget of approximately £1.2m per annum.

-The FIDC Ordinance was amended in 2013 and implemented on the 1st July 2015, however as of this Business Plan’s drafting it is yet to be implemented.
-The 2013 Ordinance defines FIDC’s future purpose as follows;
+The FIDC Ordinance was amended in 2013 and implemented on the 1st July 2015.
+The 2013 Ordinance defines FIDC’s purpose as follows;

 To help drive sustainable economic growth and assist in the creation of new jobs and opportunities, FIDC provides various forms of support and assistance to the Falkland’s business community.
 In the 2013/2014 financial year alone FIDC provided over £1.1m in business loans to 14 individuals and businesses.
 In the same financial year FIDC provided £90,000 in business, development and infrastructure grants to 40 recipients.
 FIDC will continue to support local businesses at all stages of growth, from start-ups to larger and more-established companies.

 For more information regarding FIDC's and its Business Plan you can download our approved Business Plan here;

 FIDC's newly formed Loans Policy has now come into effect.
 The Corporation is empowered to give financial assistance to individuals, commercial enterprises or other organisations that, in line with its objectives, will contribute either directly or indirectly to the economic development of the Falkland Islands.